NOLAND OffShore Sailing

 You Are Crew

 There are no passengers aboard SY Mica.
-Every person on a Noland passage participates in the watch system, sail handling, and onboard life.
+Every person on MICA participates in the watch system, sail handling, onboard duties and much more.

 The Sea Decides

 Offshore sailing means adapting to conditions.
-Departure dates are confirmed by the skipper.
-Return travel is never booked until arrival is confirmed.
+Departure dates are subject to weather conditions.
+Don't book return flights until arrival is confirmed.

 Night Watches